 The National Highway Traffic Safety Administration has reported that more than 280,000 rollover accidents claim over 10,000 lives each year.

-Another factor that increases the chance of rollover with SUVs and other larger vehicles is that they are more likely to be carrying more cargo, which leaves the vehicle unbalanced by making it top heavy.
-Imbalance is very dangerous and puts occupants at risk.
+Another factor that increases the chance of rollover with SUVs and other larger vehicles is that they are more likely to be carrying more cargo, which leaves the vehicle unbalanced by making it top-heavy.
+The imbalance is very dangerous and puts occupants at risk.

 The makers of SUVs are aware of this dangerous problem and have built stability control systems into the vehicles.
 These can help quite a bit to prevent rollover accidents.

-In 2001 The National Highway Traffic Safety Association set forth a rollover rating system for vehicles that are prone to rolling in single vehicle accidents.
-The system is comprised of an engineering analysis of the vehicle’s track and its center of gravity and is communicated using a 5 star report.
+In 2001 The National Highway Traffic Safety Association set forth a rollover rating system for vehicles that are prone to rolling in single-vehicle accidents.
+The system is comprised of engineering analysis of the vehicle’s track and its center of gravity and is communicated using a 5-star report.
 Police reports are also utilized to compare with each analysis to confirm results.
-The higher the number of of stars a vehicle gets, the lower its rollover risk is.
+The higher the number of stars a vehicle gets, the lower its rollover risk is.
 For example, for a vehicle that gets a rating of 5 stars, the rollover risk is less than 10 percent.
 However, one star means that the vehicle has a risk of rolling that is greater than 40 percent.

 People should consider these risks when purchasing a vehicle.
 How you plan to use the vehicle should absolutely factor into your decision.
 Protecting your family is obviously a top priority.

 Drivers or passengers who are injured in a rollover accident may have a viable lawsuit against a vehicle manufacturer or a personal injury lawsuit against another negligent driver.
 If you are injured in a car accident in Missouri, contact an experienced personal injury attorney at The Hoffmann Law Firm, L.L.C. as soon as possible to discuss your legal options.